Worldwide cyberattack could spark more trouble Monday

 The attacks exploit a vulnerability in outdated versions of Microsoft Windows that is particularly problematic for corporations that don't automatically update their systems.

-Related: Global cyberattack: A super-simple explanation of what happened
+Related: A super-simple explanation of what happened

 The virus has hit at least 150 countries and claimed 200,000 victims, according to the European Union's law enforcement agency Europol.
 Hospitals, universities, manufacturers and government agencies in the U.K., China, Russia, Germany and Spain have all been affected.